spatialthoughts/qgis-tutorials/source/docs/3/processing_graphical_modeler.rst

 10. Now that we have our user inputs defined, we are ready to add processing steps.
 All of the processing algorithms are available to you under the :guilabel:`Algorithms` tab.
 The first step in our pipeline will be to reproject the base layer to the Project CRS.
 Search for ``Reproject layer`` algorithm and drag it to the canvas.

-.. note:: This  necessity of this reprojection step will become clear shortly.
+.. note:: The necessity of this reprojection step will become clear shortly.
 The grid generation algorithm requires us to specify the extent of the grid in the unit of the Project CRS.
 We can supply this reprojected layer to compute this extent.

 .. image:: /static/3/processing_graphical_modeler/images/10.png
    :align: center